angell9338/github-tutorial/README.md

 After you've added your files, then you use ``git commit -m "any message you want"`` in order to commit any file.
 You'll be able to go back to those changes whenever you want.

+##### How to remote:
+``git remote add origin URL``

+``remote``: a connection between our current repository and an external one (that lives on github)

+``add``: adds the remote repo (as opposed to editing or removing an existing one)

+``origin`` this is our “nickname” for the remote repo.  “origin” is standard.
+   - Note:In the future, you might need multiple remotes.

+``URL``: the location of the remote repo.
+Could be HTTPS or SSH

+After you've set up your git remote, you're able to push and pull code or files from Github and into your commandline.

+``git push -u origin master`` -

+- "push" - sending our commits from our local repo to our remote repo (up to the cloud: Github)

+- "-u" - means “upstream.”
+This tells git to remember which remote repo & branch to push our changes to when we type git push in the future.

+- "origin" - this is which remote we are pushing to

+- "master" - the “main” branch of our project

 ---
 ## Workflow & Commands

+``git push`` - Send any changes from local repo “up” to the remote repo

+``git pull`` - Brings any changes from the remote repo “down” to the local repo

 ---
 ## Rolling Back Changes